-For some programs, the latest customer documentation is now available on the Avaya Documentation Center website at https://documentation.avaya.com.
+For many programs, the latest customer documentation is available on the Avaya Documentation Center website at https://documentation.avaya.com.
+Some functionality is only available when you log in to the Avaya Documentation Center.
+The available functionality depends on your role.